Penal reactions

 Compulsory care

-An offender who cannot be punished because they were severely mentally retarded (unaccountable) at the time of the act can instead, under certain conditions, be sentenced to compulsory care.
+An offender who cannot be punished because they had severe intellectual disability (unaccountable) at the time of the act can instead, under certain conditions, be sentenced to compulsory care.
 A basic condition for imposing compulsory care is that it is considered necessary to protect society.
 In addition, there must be an imminent risk that the offender will again commit a serious crime that endangers or puts at risk the lives and health of others.